bsssssss/max-projects/Projects/mini-notation/patchers/notes.md

 # Mini notation

-Generate complex lists of events with a simple and expressive syntax, inspired from TidalCycles/Strudel.
+Generate complex lists with simple and expressive syntax, inspired from TidalCycles/Strudel.